HSRNetwork/security-ninja/README.md

-# network-ninja - A network TShoot Docker Image
+# security-ninja - A security TShoot Docker Image
-A Docker image which contains multiple helpful network troubleshooting packages.
+A Docker image which contains multiple helpful network and security packages.
 We use this image inside GNS3 labs.

 Installed packages:
 ```bash